D6NDesigns/dnddevelopments/src/pages/index.md

   subheading: Tell Me More
   title: We are Midlands based construction specialists in
 services:
-  description: The Services D&D Provide
+  description: The Services D&D Provide.
   heading: Services
   services:
     - description: >